 Palaeoecology (Ecology of the past) is the study of the natural environment from the fossil record.
 Researchers involved with this blog are interested in understanding how modern environment came to be.
 We are therefore interested in any evidence we can get from old (palaeo) time periods.
 Some of the terms that you may also see with the “palaeo” prefix include: palaeogeography (geography of the past), palaeolimnology (lakes of the past), palaeoclimate (climate of the past), and palaeoenvironments (environments of the past).

-We are particularly focused on addressing questions in four areas:
+We are particularly focused on addressing questions in three areas:

-- Present is the key to the past: How we can better use modern environments to understand the fossil record.
+- Present is the key to the past: How can a better understanding of modern environments help us interpret the records from the past?